Phono3py API#

 Non-analytical term correction parameters#

-Users collects Born effective charges and dielectric constant tensor from experiments or calculations, and they are used as parameters for non-analytical term correction (NAC).
+Born effective charges and the dielectric constant tensor, obtained from experiments or calculations, are passed as parameters for the non-analytical term correction (NAC).
 These parameters are stored as a python dict:

 'born': ndarray